 Even if you are not a beginner, it’s a good idea to have one of these in your arsenal.
 Especially if you record at home and need something…different.
 You can get no less than 5 distinct sounds out of a Pacifica, and that can save you tons of time in the studio.

-The Pacifica Series nails just about every thing it tries to accomplish.
+The Pacifica Series nails just about everything it tries to accomplish.
 Not only does it hit the mark, it does so while remaining a budget-friendly instrument.
-Their only downfall being limited colors in the budget range.
+Their only downfall was limited colors in the budget range.

 Our final entry is a personal one.
 Because it’s the first “nice” guitar I ever owned, and it saw 7 years of use before I finally retired it!

 Our final entry is near and dear to my heart.
 Epiphone makes the list again with what I think is the best value for the money when it comes to mean, tough as nails, rocking guitars.

 The Les Paul is iconic in almost every genre of music. heavy metal players that gravitate to them include Slash, Zakk Wylde, Matt Heafy, and countless other skilled masters.